breatheco-de/content/src/content/lesson/event-driven-programming.md

 When using the `.addEventListener` function, you have to specify what **event** you want to listen to, and **the handler function** that will be called every time that event is triggered on that DOM element.

-For example, the code below is creating a list of names, and each LI in it is listening for the "click" event, which then triggers the removal of the same LI:
+For example, the code below is creating a list of names, and each <li> in it is listening for the "click" event, which then triggers the removal of the same <li>:

 <iframe width="100%" height="300" src="//jsfiddle.net/gmihov001/kh4n57wo/29/embedded/js,html,css,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>